-Usually, a lower chamber, filter basket and a top pot over the filter are the three removable compartments which are screwed together in a Stovetop Percolator.
+Usually, a lower chamber, filter basket, and a top pot over the filter are the three removable compartments that are screwed together in a Stovetop Percolator.

 A rubber gasket ensures screwing the filter to the lower chamber and a comfortable handle for controlled easy pouring adds a wonderful touch to these trustworthy coffee makers of all time.

 The coffee pot lid is usually a see-through top knob to monitor the brewing process.